pocomane/brewed-in-the-apocalypse/bita.md

 TODO : this variant, as it is, was never tested in actual play.
 TEST IT !

-Te game is designed to let the scenarist invent the story during the game, without a strong preparation.
-Since there is no complex plot prepared upfront, to be followed and to direct the fiction to, it become quite easy to play the game without a single scenarist too.

-For such variant, all the players prepare a main character to play during the game, so all are protagonist.
+The game can be played without a single scenarist too.
+For such variant, all the players prepare a main character to play during the game, so all are protagonists.
 The role of scenarist is temporary taken by one of them according to the following rules.
 There is no complex design here, they try simply to implement the principle of do not let a single player to have a discussion with emself, acting both like scenarist and protagonist.

-When a scenarist is needed (e.g. because required by a protagonist move or because a scenarist move was triggered directly), the last protagonist that was speaking became the voter, and all the others eligible to be scenarist.
+When a scenarist is needed (e.g. because required by a protagonist move or because a scenarist move was triggered directly), the last protagonist that was speaking became the voter, and will ask "Who will be the scenarist?".

-The voter will ask "Who will be the scenarist?", then any of the eligible player can say "I will do" and continue as scenarist, just give the other the time to propose emself if em want to.
-In case multiple player want to be scenarist, take a pause and choose all together who one will go.
-Normally it will be a quick discussion like "I really have a good idea - Oh, ok you go".
-Otherwise, if no agreement can be found in short time, like ten second, the voter will choose who will be the scenarist between the ones that proposed emself.
+Any player except the voter can say "I will do" and continue as scenarist, just give to all the time to propose emself, if em want to.
+In case multiple player want to be scenarist, the voter will choose who will take the role among the ones that proposed emself.
+If no one propose emself, the voter can freely choose anyone, emself comprised.

+Do not apply these rules too strictly: when multiple players propose them self as scenarist, or if no one did, make a quickly discussion to decide who will go.
+Use the rules as a mean to cut "Not very quick" discussion, but normally, they will be: "Wait, can I do it instead?
+I really have a good idea - Oh, ok", or "No one?
+Bob I think you could have good ideas.
+No?
+Ok, I will try, let's see what happen!".
+The scenarist role should be seen as something "Common" to do, since it really is.
+In fact the game encourages the scenarist, also in the common variant, to not prepare a complex story, to follow the flow of the game, to invent during the session, to "Play to find out what happen".

-When choosing who should be the scenarist try to give to everyone the same chance to be a scenarist; so if a player clearly did not act as scenarist very often, try to favor the latter.
+When choosing who should be the scenarist try to give to everyone the same chance to play the role; so if a player clearly did not do it very often, try to favor the latter.
+When no one propose emself as scenarist, you can instead favor the one that mostly common takes such role, since ey should be the one more at ease with such role.

+TODO : at the end of the telling the scenarist will say "What do you do?"; how ey can act again as player?
+If there is a "What do we do?", how we assure that the scenarist does not start acting as protagonist just after being scenarist?
+Is a rule like "Ey must wait someone else speak first" enough?

 You can avoid to change the scenarist every time, implicitly keeping the last one, until someone else does not explicitly says "I would like become a